Water allocation plan

 Supporting documents

 A number of documents related to and supporting the WAP can be found on the supporting WAP documents page.
-Further to these documents we are also providing a summary of feedback we received from our formal consultation period which can be found here; along with a summary of our 2022 mid-term evaluation.

 Groundwater Status Reports

 Regular reporting on the status of the region’s prescribed groundwater resources is one of the key functions of the Department for Environment and Water.
-Below are the latest Groundwater Status Reports for Musgrave and Southern Basins PWAs.
+Below are the two latest Groundwater Status Reports for Musgrave and Southern Basins PWAs.

-- Musgrave 20-21 groundwater status overview (2-page factsheet)
+- Musgrave 2022-23 groundwater status overview (2-page factsheet, published April 2024 on WaterConnect)

-- Southern basins 20-21 groundwater statue overview (2-page factsheet)
+- Southern basins 2022-23 groundwater status overview (2-page factsheet, published April 2024 on WaterConnect)

 Learn about it on WaterConnect

 Water is a precious resource and monitoring it is fundamental to how it can be managed.
 There is a limit to how much is available for use on an ongoing basis, and so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
 Waterconnect is home to many online documents related to our water resources and management, such as supporting science documents, real-time groundwater data, long-term groundwater data, Groundwater Status Reports and much more.
+Real-time data can also be found at Water Data SA.

 Applying for a permit or licence

-The WAP was featured in a paper in the journal Water, published in April 2022 in its special edition "Integrated Water Assessment and Management under Climate Change".
+- The WAP was featured in a paper in the journal Water, published in April 2022 in its special edition "Integrated Water Assessment and Management under Climate Change".
 The special edition focuses on the assessment of impacts of a changing climate on water resources and information required to support adaptive water management.
+The paper - The Importance of Legislative Reform to Enable Adaptive Management of Water Resources in a Drying Climate - was written by Simone Stewart and Graham Green from the Department for Environment and Water (DEW).